miayam/miayam.github.io/_posts/2017-09-26-day27-javascript-challenge.md

 ![Si cantik 9](https://i.imgur.com/kTIUTAM.jpg?1){:class="blog-post-image"}

 At first, I really wanted to skip ahead and move on to the next challenge–I was terrified by CSS.
-After hearing チージア セリーナ said 'yes' to my invitation, I got up and read that CSS snippet with hustle to fully understand how it works.
+After hearing ちえさ せれな said 'yes' to my invitation, I got up and read that CSS snippet with hustle to fully understand how it works.
 Sometime affection really affects people.
 And then I found a great resource about CSS 3D transforms!
 Kudos to [David DeSandro](https://desandro.com/){:target="_blank"} for his clear explanation!